dreadlearner/tex/readme.md

 ## notes

-if you'd like to see some demo material or use my notes/exercises file, they can be found in `demofiles/`.
+if you'd like to see some demo material or use my notes/exercises files, they can be found in `demofiles/`.

 ### minimal files